 Having a cat and dog in the house can be a source of great joy, for you as a pet parent as well as for each pet.
 It is important to recognize the added responsibility of a two pet household, though, and to make sure you still give each animal their fair share of attention and care.
+Play a game of fetch with your dog and every now and then use a Cat Play Wand to have fun with your cat.
 Then you can keep the cameras rolling and enjoy the interspecies fun!

 The Importance of Socializing Your Dog